maxritter/diy-thermocam-website/src/pages/index.md

       insulation of buildings, the **analysis of electrical or mechanical components**, the detection of persons / animals or even **mounting it on a drone** and recording **continuous or time-lapse images**.

-      Constructed as a **self-assembly solution**, the device allows you to take advantage of the versatile possibilities of thermal imaging.
-Both the software and hardware are open-source, allowing you to **modify or extend the functionalities of the device and the software ecosystem to your own needs**!
   - type: section_content
     template: section_content
     section_id: text-img